 Linux – Extending the value of POWER to industry-standard Linux

 Red Hat (RHEL), SUSE (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
 Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux with PowerVM provides a scalable, optimized, and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

-Smarter computing by nature requires businesses to raise their services delivery levels, fueling around-the-clock HA demands for their applications and IT infrastructure.
-PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both data centre and multisite resiliency.
-PowerHA is designed to protect business applications from outages of virtually any kind, helping ensure around-the-clock business operations.
+Smarter computing by nature requires businesses to raise their services delivery levels, fueling 24×7 high availability demands for their applications and IT infrastructure.
+PowerHA SystemMirror for AIX and IBM i is a high availability clustering solution for both data center and multisite resiliency.
+PowerHA can to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.

 PowerSC – Security and compliance: trusted and automated